Gesher L'Torah Preschool

 Unlike some preschools, which have 25 children in one class, our small student/teacher ratio has a profound effect on our students.
 Small class sizes mean more individualized attention and instruction.
 Our teachers are eager to nurture and love your child, as well as spend much one-on-one educational time with them.

-All children bring a dairy lunch or may purchase a hot lunch to eat at school.
-Snack is provided.
+All children bring a dairy snack and lunch or may purchase a snack/hot lunch to eat at school.

 The most effective Early Childhood programs encourage parent participation and involvement in their children's program.
 Communicating with parents is the first step and is a continuing process in our program.
 Personal contacts through informal, daily interactions permit the sharing of valuable information between parents and teachers.
 Scheduled conferences, telephone calls, e-mail, and our weekly newsletters are other means of communication with parents.
 These exchanges often provide greater opportunity for meaningful parent-child interactions and conversations by involving and informing parents of the happenings in their child's day.
 Even in their absence, parents can become active participants through conversing with their child specifically about a snack, activity, or a special song that was shared that day